 - “Based on my review, there is no evidence of financial malfeasance or similar financial concerns.
 There are proper reconciliations in place between the organizations.”

 - “Our overall conclusions from our analyses are that we did not locate transactions or examples of where the Kielburger family directly benefitted financially from the various WE arrangements in Kenya.”

 Frankly, I believe this kind of audit should have been commissioned by the Parliamentary committees studying rather than relying on oral evidence from witnesses, some of whom, to be blunt, are simply cranks.

-At the same time, WE Charity hired a former Ontario deputy solicitor general, who is now in private practice, because it was clear from Brown’s questions that he will allege the charity mishandled the criminal complaints.
-Matt Torigian reviewed the investigation process into the theft and fraud allegedly committed by the two former WE employees, Santai Kimakeke Peter Ruhiu.
+At the same time, WE Charity hired a former Ontario deputy solicitor general, who is now in private practice of law, because it was clear from Brown’s questions that he will allege the charity mishandled the criminal complaints.
+Matt Torigian reviewed the investigation process into the theft and fraud allegedly committed by the two former WE employees in Kenya, Santai Kimakeke Peter Ruhiu.

 Marc Kielburger was deeply involved in the Kenyan police investigation, working with local authorities.
 That is why there is a recording of him and Peter Ruhiu, at the request of the Kenyan police who were trying to get Ruhiu to admit his crimes on tape.

 Marc Kielburger put his own safety on the line in order to protect the charity, and most importantly, to protect Mr. Ruhiu’s wife, who is now in Canada with her two children.